If I had to have a religion

 As the second-best medicine

-The Sun itself is very weak
+Though… the Sun itself is very weak

-When it rises every dawn
+When it rises, every dawn

 Gathers strength and courage